-Q: What are the benefits of Amazon SQS vs. homegrown or packaged message queuing systems?
+Q: What are the benefits of Amazon SQS over homegrown or packaged message queuing systems?

 Q: Does Amazon use Amazon SQS for its own applications?

 Yes.
-Developers within Amazon use Amazon SQS for a wide variety of projects and represent a large number of Amazon SQS messages per day.
-Applications using Amazon SQS include key business processes for the Amazon.com retail web site and Amazon Web Services.
+Developers at Amazon use Amazon SQS for a variety of applications that process large numbers of messages every day.
+Key business processes in both Amazon.com and Amazon Web Services use Amazon SQS.

 Q: How much does Amazon SQS cost?